nachocaru/xaprb.com/content/blog/2006-04-28-how-to-find-next-and-previous-records-in-sql.md

 title: How to find next and previous records in SQL
 date: "2006-04-28"
 permalink: /2006/04/28/how-to-find-next-and-previous-records-in-sql/
-description:
-  - "How to find 'next' and 'previous' records in a sequence with a single SQL statement and no subqueries or unions.
-Works on MySQL 3.23."
 ---
 In this article I'll show you how to find the "next" and "previous" records (define these terms any way you like) in a set of records.
 My solution uses no subqueries or unions, so it works on old versions of MySQL, and returns both the next and the previous records in a single efficient query.